 LEHI, Utah – Jan.
 29, 2018 – IntegrityDetect, a new integrity test by credibility assessment technology company Converus, can help businesses more confidently hire trustworthy individuals.
-It’s the first such test based on the patented autobiographical implicit association test (aIAT) technology.
+It’s the first such test based on reaction time and a machine-learning analyzed technique.

 In 2012, the Journal of Applied Psychology published a meta-analysis that reviewed integrity test accuracy rates from 104 studies.
 The study summarized that accuracy rates were only slightly better than chance (50 percent).
 For example, the best-case accuracy figures for predicting employee turnover was 53 percent, job performance and training performance 55 percent, training performance, and counterproductive work behavior (substance abuse, theft, withdrawal, etc.) 60 percent.